-This chapter covers the special features of the Print Server.
+This chapter covers the special features of the Wireless Print Server.

-The Print Server has 2 special features:
+The Wireless Print Server has two special features:

-- IPP (Internet Printing Protocol). - Proprietary Internet Mail Printing system.
+- Wireless Print Servers support IPP (Internet Printing Protocol). - Support the proprietary Internet Mail Printing system.

-Internet Printing Protocol(IPP)
+Internet Printing Protocol (IPP)

-IPP (Internet Printing Protocol) is a standards-based system to allow remote printing from a PC to any accessible printer.
+IPP (Internet Printing Protocol) is a new standards-based system to allow remote printing from a PC to any accessible printer.
 Normally, the printer will be attached to a computer or other device which functions as an IPP Server.